 Example 1: Linux Server Compromise

 After gaining access, the red team used LinEnum to automate the enumeration process.
 LinEnum revealed that the server was running a misconfigured cron job that allowed them to escalate their privileges to root.
-Using this information, the red team successfully compromised the server and completed their mission.
+The red team successfully compromised the server and completed their mission using this information.

 Example 2: Internal Network Penetration Test